-Other than as disclosed in Note 8 'Borrowings' with respect to the amortisation of bond issue costs, the principal movements in the company's net debt related to cash flow movements and disclosed as part of the financing activities in the statement of cash flows.
+Other than as disclosed in Note 8 'Borrowings' with respect to the amortisation of bond issue costs, there were no further movements in the company's net debt.

 16. Related parties

 The company forms part of the db Group of Companies.
 All companies forming part of the db Group are related parties since these companies are all ultimately owned by SD Holdings Limited.